-Some problems can occur if this capsule tightens or contracts, this is known as capsular contracture.
+Some problems can occur if this capsule tightens or contracts; this is known as capsular contracture.
 Capsular contracture can occur in one or both breasts.
-It happens to around 5% of patients, with no specific identifiable cause or reason.
+It happens to around 5% of patients with no specific identifiable cause or reason.
 It is one of the most common postoperative complications associated with breast enlargement surgery.

-While capsular contracture does not pose and immediate danger to health, it can cause discomfort or lead to frustrations of having undesired results of a breast augmentation procedure or having misshapen breasts.
+While capsular contracture does not pose an immediate danger to health, it can cause discomfort or lead to frustrations of having undesired results of a breast augmentation procedure or having misshapen breasts.
 Capsular contracture can sometimes lead to an implant rupture, for which consultation and treatment should be sought as soon as possible.

 Symptoms of capsular contracture include a change in the shape of your breasts or stiffness around the treatment area.
 In more severe cases, capsular contracture can be very painful.
 You may experience some restricted movement or some degree of soreness when attempting to stretch or move your upper body.
-It can also be identified by a hardening of the implant or the area around the implants or identified if the breast or breasts reposition themselves on the chest.
+It can also be identified by a hardening of the implant or the area around the implants or identified if the breast or breasts reposition themselves on your chest.
 In some more severe cases, there may even be visible changes to the surface of the skin around the breast.

 The Baker Scale

 Grade I: Asymptomatic or no contracture at all